 • Guardians of the Galaxy – Mission: Breakout!: A drop tower experience that’s popular with teens (40” height requirement).

-• Mandalorian Mission in Millennium Falcon: Smugglers Run (Planned for 2026): A high-energy Star Wars mission teens will love (40” height requirement).
+• Mandalorian Mission in Millennium Falcon: Smugglers Run (Coming later in 2026): A high-energy Star Wars mission teens will love (40” height requirement).

-• Avengers Infinity Defense (TBD, Likely 2026 or Later): A Marvel multiverse battle with the Avengers, a teen dream come true (height requirement TBD, likely 40-48”).
+• Avengers Infinity Defense (Currently under construction): A Marvel multiverse battle with the Avengers, a teen dream come true (height requirement TBD, likely 40-48”).

 Adults (Ages 18+)